Colorado Notice of Entry

 What is “Reasonable Notice” in Colorado?

-Colorado does not have a specific statute defining the exact hours of notice required.
+Colorado does not have a specific statute defining the exact hours of notice required before entry.
 However:

-- 24-48 hours is generally accepted as reasonable
+- 24–48 hours is the broadly accepted standard and what courts have found reasonable

-- Your lease may specify a different notice period
+- Your lease may specify a particular notice requirement — always check

-- Entry should be during reasonable hours (typically 8am-8pm)
+- Entry should occur during reasonable hours, typically 8am–8pm

 Lawful Reasons for Entry